pepone/redhat-rpm-config/buildflags.md

     fully ABI-compatible and has adds very little run-time overhead, but is only available on certain architectures (currently aarch64, i386, ppc64, ppc64le, s390x, x86_64).
-*   ` -mcet -fcf-protection`: Instrument binaries to guard against ROP/JOP attacks.
+*   `-fcf-protection`: Instrument binaries to guard against ROP/JOP attacks.
 Used on i686 and x86_64.
 *   `-m64` and `-m32`: Some GCC builds support both 32-bit and 64-bit in
     the same compilation.
 For such architectures, the RPM build process